SamAinsworth/reproduce-asplos2020-gc-paper/README.md

 The raw data will be accessible in the run directories within the spec folder, as stats*.txt and delays*.txt.

-If anything in unclear, or any unexpected results occur, please report it to the authors.
+If anything is unclear, or any unexpected results occur, please report it to the authors.

 Authors
 =======
 S. Ainsworth and T. M. Jones

-Acknowledgments
+Acknowledgements
 ===============
 This work was supported by the Engineering and Physical Sciences Research Council (EPSRC), through grant references EP/K026399/1, EP/P020011/1 and EP/M506485/1, and ARM Ltd.